Typositoire/concourse-helm3-resource/README.md

 * `atomic`: *Optional.* This flag will cause failed installs to purge the release, and failed upgrades to rollback to the previous release.
 (Default: false)
 * `reuse_values`: *Optional.* When upgrading, reuse the last release's values.
 (Default: false)
 * `reset_values`: *Optional.* When upgrading, reset the values to the ones built into the chart.
 (Default: false)
+* `timeout`: *Optional.* This flag sets the max time to wait for any individual Kubernetes operation.
+(Default: 5m0s)
 * `wait`: *Optional.* Allows deploy task to sleep for X seconds before continuing to next task.
 Allows pods to restart and become stable, useful where dependency between pods exists.
 (Default: 0)
 * `kubeconfig_path`: *Optional.* File containing a kubeconfig.
 Overrides source configuration for cluster, token, and admin config.